 - In a small saucepan heat the chocolate chips, cream, and butter over low heat stirring constantly until the chocolate is melted.
 Set aside to cool and thicken slightly.

 - In a medium bowl beat the cream cheese until smooth.

 - Add ¼ cup of the sugar and the vanilla.
 Beat on medium until smooth.

 - Add one egg and beat on low until just combined.
 Set aside.

-- In the large mixing bowl add the flour, the remaining sugar, the baking powder, the baking soda, and the salt.
+- In the large mixing bowl add the flour, the remaining sugar, the baking powder, the baking soda, cinnamon, and the salt.
 Whisk until combined.